 The concept of EDI is as old as digital computers.
-Systems for the ex- change of machine-readable data between companies were first used in the late 1950's (by airlines and airplane parts manufacturers).
+Systems for the exchange of machine-readable data between companies were first used in the late 1950's (by airlines and airplane parts manufacturers).
 Today, a common name and terminology for this application has become accepted throughout the world, and institutions to set and maintain standards have been firmly established to allow EDI users and vendors to develop EDI further.
-A rich infrastructure of software, hardware, and service offerings has sprung up to allow for easy, of7-the-shelf implementation of EDI.
+A rich infrastructure of software, hardware, and service offerings has sprung up to allow for easy, off-the-shelf implementation of EDI.
 What started out as isolated efforts of data exchange is maturing into a self-propagating process.
 A critical mass has been attained in the USA; and the same point is fast approaching in Europe.

 Yet EDI has by no means completely matured; much evolution is still to come.
 Establishing a common name and forum for development is just the beginning - it is the laying of the foundation.
-Now, having passed this critical incubation period, we are in a new phase of EDI develop- ment.
+Now, having passed this critical incubation period, we are in a new phase of EDI development.
 In this phase the competitive implications of EDI are identified.
-This report intends to initiate the conversation on this issue - in so far as it affects Europe and the dealings between European organisations and those on other continents. Α Reasons for Using EDI The traditional and principal rationale for EDI starts with eliminating paperwork and its accompanying clerical labor costs.
-The traditional ways of preparing and managing business documents have several prob- lems: Paper or verbal information is not directly usable by computers, nor, for that matter, is information transferred by facsimile.
+This report intends to initiate the conversation on this issue - in so far as it affects Europe and the dealings between European organisations and those on other continents.